-I’m currently using LogDNA for tracking Nginx logs.
-Meanwhile, my Nginx server is behind Cloudflare proxy, I can only see IPs of Cloudflare by default in LogDNA.
-Let’s see how to reveal user’s real IP address in the logs behind such reverse proxy server by using ngx_http_realip_module
+I’m currently using LogDNA for gathering Nginx logs.
+However, I can only see IPs from Cloudflare by default in the logs as my server was proxied by Cloudflare.
+Let’s see how to reveal the real IP address of the client in the logs behind such reverse proxy server by using ngx_http_realip_module.

 Check ngx_http_realip_module